higlass/higlass/docs/view_config.rst

   editable: [true | false]

-Sepcifies whether this viewconf will have a view header.
+Specifies whether this viewconf will have a view header.

 .. code-block:: javascript